 Using the wrong type of fuel in your Shindaiwa can cause significant problems including damaging the engine and having to replace your string trimmer.
 Shindaiwa string trimmers use a gas and oil mixture at a ratio of 50:1.

 Always use a fresh unleaded gas with a minimum octane rating of 89 and a maximum ethanol content of 10%.
-Mix with a 2-cycle premium oil like ECHO Power Blend or ECHO Red Armor.
+Mix with a 2-cycle premium oil like.
 Using straight gas will damage the engine.